 Zuko: How am I supposed to convince these people that I'm on their side?
 What would Uncle do?
 [Impersonating his Uncle, pacing and holding up his finger] Zuko, you must look within yourself to save yourself from your other self.
 Only then will your true self reveal itself.
 [Dropping the impersonation and getting frustrated] Even when I'm talking for him I can't figure out what he means!

-The Smurfs: Brainy Smurf does it every time he lectures the other Smurfs.
+- The Smurfs (1981): Brainy Smurf does it every time he lectures the other Smurfs.

-This probably goes back to Plato (the quintessential Western philosopher), as depicted on the famous fresco The School of Athens by Raphael.
-In fact, Plato's upward-pointing finger is contrasted by Aristotle's downturned palm, which symbolically depicts Plato's idealized view of nature and Aristotle's more materialistic way of thinking.
+- This probably goes back to Plato (the quintessential Western philosopher), as depicted on the famous fresco The School of Athens by Raphael.
+In fact, Plato's upward-pointing finger is contrasted by Aristotle's downturned palm, which symbolically depicts Plato's abstract view of nature and Aristotle's more empirical way of thinking.